 Utilize ActiveSupport

-ActiveSupport is a collection of utility classes and standard library extensions that come with Rails.
-It includes a wide range of helpful methods and modules that can simplify your code and make it more expressive.
+ActiveSupport is a collection of utility classes and standard library extensions with Rails.
+It includes many helpful methods and modules that can simplify and make your code more expressive.

 For example, ActiveSupport provides convenient time and date calculations: